Blair Castle: The castle and gardens

 The oldest part of the castle is the six-storey Cummings or Comyn's Tower, which may retain some 13th-century fabric, though it was largely built in the 15th century.
 The extensions which now form the central part of the castle were first added in the 16th century.
 The apartments to the south were added in the mid-18th century to designs by architects John Douglas and James Winter.
 The south-east range, incorporating the clock tower, was rebuilt by Archibald Elliot after a fire in 1814.
-Finally, the castle arrived at its present form in the 1870s, when David Bryce remodelled the whole building in a Scots Baronial style, and added the ballroom.
+Finally, the castle arrived at its present form in the 1870s, when David Bryce remodelled the whole building for the 7th Duke of Atholl in a Scots Baronial style, and added the ballroom.
 It was further remodelled in 1885 when a new ballroom wing was added by James Campbell Walker.

 During the Great War the castle was used as an auxiliary hospital and after 1922 the family found it more convenient to live in the private apartments.
 The castle has been open to the public since 1936.
 Its many rooms feature important collections of weapons, hunting trophies, souvenirs of the Murray clan, ethnographica, paintings, furniture, and needlework collected by the Murray family over many generations.
+Angela Murray who was a director of the Pearson Group was involved in helping to manage the estate and her portrait is at the castle.
+Her daughter, Sarah Troughton, in 2024 was the chair of the trustees.

 The castle also provides the garrison for the Atholl Highlanders, the private army of the Duke of Atholl, noted as the only legal private army in Europe.
 The Castle and the Atholl Estates were used in the 2008 reality television series Conquer the Castle.

 Most Dukes of Atholl are buried in the family burial ground (photo) next to the ruins of St Bride's Kirk in the grounds of Blair Castle.
 St Bride's was the village church of Old Blair but fell into disuse after 1823 when the estate village was relocated to its current location.

 In 2009, a Grand Fir (Abies grandis) in Diana's Grove in the grounds of the castle, was measured at 62.7 m, and declared the second-tallest tree in Britain.